kubernetes/website/content/en/docs/concepts/configuration/scheduler-perf-tuning.md

 performance in large clusters.
 The number is specified as a percentage of the cluster size.
 The percentage can be controlled by a configuration option called `percentageOfNodesToScore`.
 The range should be between 1 and 100.
 Larger values are considered as 100%.
+Zero is equivalent to not providing the config option.
 Kubernetes 1.14 has logic to find the percentage of nodes to score based on the size of the cluster if it is not specified in the configuration.
 It uses a linear formula which yields 50% for a 100-node cluster.
 The formula yields 10% for a 5000-node cluster.
-The lower bound is 5%.
-In other words, the scheduler will always scores at least 5% of the cluster no matter how large the cluster is.
+The lower bound for the automatic value is 5%.
+In other words, the scheduler always scores at least 5% of the cluster no matter how large the cluster is, unless the user provides the config option with a value smaller than 5.

 Below is an example configuration that sets `percentageOfNodesToScore` to 50%.